aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 ### Prerequisites
-You need to execute the `clinica run t1-linear` (and `clinicadl extract` pipelines prior to running this task.) --> not anymore
+You need to execute the `clinica run t1-linear`

 ### Running the task
 The task can be run with the following command line: